quattromani/childrenssafetyimmobilizer/index.md

 ---

 ## IMMOBILIZERS
 Currently, there is no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.
-Instead, there are a variety of solutions and methods for holding a child motionless during a medical procedure, including blankets, sheets, pillowcases, towels, medical tape, ace bandages, manual physical force and procedural sedation.
+Instead, there are a variety of solutions and methods for holding a child motionless during a medical procedure, including blankets, sheets, "burrito-ing", pillowcases, towels, medical tape, ace bandages, manual physical force and procedural sedation.

 Unfortunately, these solutions and methods are used inconsistently and can often be ineffective and difficult to implement.
-The Pediatric Position Holder ends the practice of physically overpowering the child to gain control and render the child motionless.
+The Pediatric Position Holder ends the practice of physically overpowering the child to gain control to render the child motionless.
 The Pediatric Position Holder is available by prescription only, used in a highly monitored setting under the care of a certified health care provider and is removed immediately after the procedure.
 The holding time is limited in duration to support a specific position and is not considered restraint intervention by the American Academy of Pediatrics.

 The methodology designed into **The "Q" Pediatric Position Holder** (immobilizer) places the child in a warm, cushioned and open device for radiologic procedures where the lines, tubes, and catheters are easily accessible.
-Our “Open device” is intended to allow the chest and abdomen or entire torso remains unrestrained allowing for better respiration.
-Examples of procedures where access to the perineum and pelvis of the child are required include the voiding cysto-urethrogram (bladder and kidney) studies and contrast colon studies.
+Our “Open device” is intended to allow the chest and abdomen or entire torso remain unrestrained allowing for better respiration.
+Examples of procedures where access to the perineum and pelvis of the child are required include the voiding cysto-urethrogram studies and contrast colon studies.

 The "Q" Pediatric Position Holder (immobilizer) is a multifunctional solution to provide immobilization for the following procedures, including: